ehb54/ddns/README.md

 ### speed of updates

-Both the client behind the ISP and the secure server are updating DNS at 5 minute intervals, so this may cause a 10 minute lag.
+Both the client behind the ISP and the secure server are updating at 5 minute intervals, so this may cause a 10 minute lag.
+One could shorten the update intervals in the `/etc/crontab`s.
+My `myhost.ydns.eu` DNS entry shows TTL of 246 seconds, so another 4.1 minute lag can be added.
 Additional DDNS DNS updates and intermediate DNS server caching may cause further lags.